Indian Laws every foreign tourist should know

 - Women can lodge complaints through emails at firstname.lastname@example.org, our National Commission for Women.

 A lot of the issues in Indian law stem from the fact that the vague wording of the Indian Penal Code gives the cops an unfair amount of wiggle room.
 While in the cities you might find rows of couples making out beneath skimpy scarves by the shoreline, more rural areas can tend to object to even holding hands or a peck on the cheek.
-Always try to gauge the atmosphere first, and if reprimanded by a police officer, be apologetic to the point of grovelling.
+On visiting new places always try to gauge the atmosphere first.
+If reprimanded by a police officer, be apologetic to the point of grovelling.
 Rudeness and high-handedness will get you nowhere.
 Nudity or going topless in public is never an option at any beach.
 Bikinis are best avoided on most beaches in South India, which is home to religious sites.

 You obviously want a trove of videos and photographs to take home, and India provides a multitude of photo ops, but try and be a little careful in sensitive areas.
 Military and government zones, crowded airports and railway stations are always on high alert for security threats, you don’t want to be mistaken for one.
 Put away binoculars, if you’re carrying any.

-The legal age for drinking varies from state to state from 18 to 25, so do some local research before you go.
+The legal age for drinking as per the Indian Law is between 18 to 25 (this varies from state to state), so do some local research before you go.
 A distinction is usually made between mild liquor (beer and wine) and hard (spirits).
 Avoid any local liquors not vetted by your hotel manager or tour guide, and again, no public drunkenness.
 If an election is nearing, alcohol may be banned for a couple of days prior, and days of local religious or political significance are also usually dry.
 Some states are dry year round, or require a permit to buy, transport or consume alcohol.
 Carriage of alcohol between states is often illegal due to the varying alcohol laws, you may be stopped for a random check.

 Unequivocally illegal.
 Cigarettes and chewing tobacco are available on every street corner and don’t carry much social stigma.
-However, for anything else- there is a minimum sentence of 6 months for possession of small amounts deemed for personal consumption only, and a 10-year sentence for possession of anything sufficient for trafficking.
+However, for anything else there will be legal consequences.
+Consequences such as a 6 months minimum sentence for possessing small amount of drugs deemed for personal consumption, and a 10-year sentence for drug possession of anything sufficient for trafficking.
 Convicted offenders can expect fines and a minimum jail sentence of 10 years.

 In 2015, several states declared a blanket ban on export, import and sale of beef and beef products, a continuation of the prevention of cow slaughter laws.
 Deliberate killing or maiming of a cow can attract a five-year prison sentence, so be careful when you drive!